Curity OAuth customization using plugins

 Conclusion

 The plugin SDK for the Curity Identity Server gives you powerful control over core behavior, and you do not need to be a Java expert to use it.
 A simplified programming model is provided, and this page explained the main steps, with links to further information.
-This will enable you to customize security related behavior during OAuth flows, in a technically simple and standard manner.
+Plugins enable you to customize many security-related behaviors during OAuth flows, without adding complexity to your applications.

 Join our Newsletter